Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Schedule Analysis

-- The Longhorns have six wins versus Quadrant 3 opponents, the most in the country.
+- Texas has six wins versus Quadrant 4 teams, tied for the 25th-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!